konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 The problem we've observed with the previously employed specification approaches is that the specs of _what_ the method should do can easily be much larger than the actual implementation; compare e.g. this [ERC-721 Certora spec][] with the [ERC-721 implementation][] (don't forget to exclude comments when comparing).
 So we would like to add to the above the following soft requirement:

-- **Specify behaviors compactly and independently** (_compactness and modularity_): it is usually the case that a smart contract encompasses a lot of various aspects (e.g. authentication, authorization, storage management, math computations), as well is written/employed/reasoned about by various roles (e.g. smart contract developer, mathematician, architect, UI developer).
+- **Specify behaviors compactly and independently** (_compactness and modularity_): it is usually the case that a smart contract encompasses a lot of various aspects (e.g. authentication, authorization, storage management, math computations), and is written/employed/reasoned about by various roles (e.g. smart contract developer, mathematician, architect, UI developer).
 All of those roles should be able to specify various aspects of the smart contract behavior as easily and as independently as possible.

 So monitors should be able to specify both _safety_ and _liveness_ properties, be _complete_ wrt. the current and future system behaviors, and, preferably, also be _compact and modular_.
-For that we propose to apply a certain structure to the _direct monitors_ (those reasoning from cause to effect), as well as complement it with _reverse monitors_ (those going from effect to cause), thus combining them together in what we call _hybrid monitors_.
+For that we propose a conceptual separation of monitors into _direct monitors_ (those reasoning from cause to effect), and _reverse monitors_ (those going from effect to cause).
+We can combine the two together in what we call _hybrid monitors_.

 ## Direct Monitors

-Here we reason from the cause (method invocation) to the effect, but apply a structure which closely mimics in formal semantics what we expect to see when we program smart contracts.
+Here we reason from the cause (method invocation) to the effect, but apply a structure which closely mimics, in formal semantics, what we expect to see when we program smart contracts.
 The essence of the structure is in the picture below:

 ![Direct monitor specs](/img/DirectMonitors.png)

+In direct monitors, we distinguish three kinds of conditions:

 - `MustFail_i` is a condition under which the method is expected to fail.
-If _any_ of those conditions hold, the monitor fires, and checks that the method does indeed fail;
+If _any_ of those conditions hold, the monitor activates, and checks that the method does indeed fail;
-- `MustPass_i` is a condition, under which the method is expected to succeed, _provided that_ none of the `MustFail_i` conditions fired.
+- `MustPass_i` is a condition, under which the method is expected to succeed, _provided that_ none of the `MustFail_i` conditions hold.
 Each `MustPass_i` condition represents a separate happy path in the method invocation;
-- `MustHold_i` is a condition that should hold over past and next state variables, if the method invocation is successful (e.g. the tokens should be transferred). _All_ of `MustHold_i` should hold if the method is executed successfully.
+- - `MustHold_i` is a condition that should hold after the method invocation is successful (e.g. the tokens should be transferred).
+Unlike the previous two categories, which reason only about the state of the system before the method invocation, these properties may reference both the post-method state, and the pre-method state. _All_ of `MustHold_i` should hold if the method is executed successfully.

 In the above, `Must<Fail|Pass|Hold>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows: